zazapeta/rx-react-store-docs/concepts/actiondispatcher.md

 import * as todoReducers from './todo.reducers.js';

 const { addTodo: handleAddTodo } = todoStore.createDispatchers(todoReducers);
+// may be it will be useful to create a todo.dispatchers.js to avoid repetition.

 export default function AddInput(){
  return <input type='text' onBlur={(e) => handleAddTodo(e.target.value)};